The Tempest: Genre

-The Classical Unities
+The classical unities

 Like The Comedy of Errors, The Tempest roughly adheres to the unities of time, place, and action.
 Shakespeare's other plays rarely respected the three unities, taking place in separate locations miles apart and over several days or even years.
-Of Shakespeare's other late romances, for example, The Winter's Tale contains a gap of sixteen years, and Cymbeline's action veers between Britain and Italy.
-In contrast, The Tempest's events unfold in real time before the audience, taking around three hours.
+Of Shakespeare's other late romances, for example, The Winter's Tale contains a gap of sixteen years, and Cymbelines action veers between Britain and Italy.
+In contrast, The Tempests events unfold in real time before the audience, taking around three hours.
 All action is unified into one basic plot: Prospero's struggle to regain his dukedom; it is also confined to one place, a fictional island.

-Location of Prospero's Island
+Location of Prospero's island

 The action takes place on an enchanted island ruled by Prospero, which must be located in the Mediterranean Sea, since it is encountered by travelers attempting to sail from Tunis to Naples.
 However it is often thought of in subsequent criticism as being in the North Atlantic: partly because of the play's association with the wreck of the Sea Venture (see "Sources" above) and Ariel's suggestion of its proximity to the "still-vexed Bermoothes" both of which relate it to Bermuda, but also because of the colonial context of the play – and the way in which it subsequently came to be viewed by postcolonial critics – which suggest a setting in the New World.
 Also indicative of a New World setting are the name of Sycorax's god, Setebos, which derives from South America, and the source of Gonzalo's Utopia in Montaigne's essay Of The Cannibals (see also "Sources" above).

-Prospero as Hero
+Prospero as hero

 Throughout the critical history of the play until the mid-twentieth century, Prospero was generally regarded as an admirable figure: "prickly but essentially lovable" (in the words of Martin Butler).
 But in more recent criticism and performance he has come to be seen as self-doubting and controlling and his attitude one of (in Martin Butler's words again) "suspicion, strain and paranoia".

 This shift in the attitude of critics is partly due to the absence of soliloquies in which Prospero can make his feelings known to the audience.
 Did he always intend to forgive his enemies, for example, or is his statement that "the rarer action is in virtue than in vengeance" a conclusion he reaches during the currency of the play?
 But it also reflects changing moral and political assumptions about the nature of rule, and of family.